Easy Jambalaya Grits

 Step-by-Step Instructions

-1. Start the Base: Heat olive oil in a large pot over medium heat.
-Add onion, celery, bell pepper, and garlic.
-Cook for 3-5 minutes, stirring frequently, until softened and aromatic.
-Season with salt, black pepper, and cayenne.
+Heat the olive oil in a large pot over medium heat.
+Add the **onion, celery, bell pepper, and garlic**, stirring frequently.
+Let them soften for 3-5 minutes until fragrant.
+Season with **salt, black pepper, and cayenne** to build the foundation of that rich Cajun flavor.

-2. Add the Meats: Stir in the andouille sausage and diced ham.
-Cook for another 3-5 minutes until the sausage begins to brown and release its flavors.
+Add the andouille sausage and diced ham to the pot.
+Let them cook for another 3-5 minutes until the sausage starts to brown and releases its smoky flavor.

-3. Build the Flavor: Add chopped tomato and milk to the pot.
+Stir in the chopped tomato and milk.
 Lower the heat to a gentle simmer, stirring occasionally to prevent scorching.

-6. Finish Strong: Sprinkle in the green onions and grated sharp cheddar cheese.
+Sprinkle in the chopped green onions and grated cheddar cheese.
 Stir until the cheese melts completely.
 Serve immediately and enjoy!

 Picture this: a steaming bowl of creamy grits, dotted with juicy shrimp, smoky sausage, and vibrant green onions.
 The aroma of Cajun spices fills your kitchen, promising a meal that’s both hearty and satisfying.

-• Tip for Beginners: Stir often when cooking the grits to avoid clumps and ensure a velvety texture.
+• Stir often: This prevents the grits from clumping and ensures a velvety texture.

-• Make it Your Own: Swap out shrimp for chicken or a plant-based sausage for a vegetarian twist.
+• Customize it: Swap shrimp for chicken or use plant-based sausage for a vegetarian-friendly twist.

 What are Jambalaya Grits?